 Big issues in the history of U.S. foreign relations have figured prominently in my work over the last two decades.
 Ideology and U.S. Foreign Policy (Yale University Press, 1987; Chinese translation 1999; Korean translation 2008) inaugurated this line of investigation.
 This widely read study has recently gone into a new edition (Yale University Press, 2009).
 Other broadly cast items have included “The Long Crisis in U.S. Diplomatic History,” Diplomatic History 16 (Winter 1992); Crises in U.S. Foreign Policy: An International History Reader (Yale University Press, 1996); and “In the Wake of September 11: The Clash of What?”
 Journal of American History 89 (September 2002): 416-25.

 I turned to contemporary global history in the late 1990s for its intrinsic value and for its implications for the United States.
 This new interest led to The World Transformed: 1945 to the Present and its companion documentary reader (both 2004), and The American Ascendancy: How the United States Gained and Wielded Global Dominance (UNC Press, 2007), which received the Choice Outstanding Academic Title award.
-The World Transformed is now published by Oxford University Press with the main text reprinted in 2013, the accompanying documentary reader due out in a second edition in spring 2014, and the main text scheduled to go into a second edition in spring 2015.
+The World Transformed is now published by Oxford University Press with the main text reprinted in 2013, the accompanying documentary reader published in a second edition in 2014, and the main text scheduled to go into a second edition in June 2015.